 and when he had given thanks, he gave it to them, and said,

 “Drink this, all of you: this is my blood of the new covenant

-which is shed for you and for many for the forgiveness of sins.
+which is shed for you and for all for the forgiveness of sins.

 Whenever you drink it, do this for the remembrance of me.”